NAUMathStat/sunmarc2017/schedule.md

 title: Schedule
 ---

 An overview of the schedule for the conference is provided below.
 Student talks are 20 minutes long and should include time for questions at the end.
+We suggest you plan a talk that lasts 17-18 minutes and allow 2-3 minutes for questions.
 For student talks, the one listed on the left will be in Adel 162 and the one listed on the right will be in Adel 164.
 Additional information:

 - [Overview of schedule](https://naumathstat.github.io/sunmarc2017/schedule.pdf) (PDF)
 - [Bios, titles, and abstracts for faculty speakers](https://naumathstat.github.io/sunmarc2017/speakers/)